 Step 7: Mix the homemade chocolate cream cheese frosting in a standing mixer while the cakes are cooling.
 Be sure your butter and cream cheese are at room temperature so your frosting is really creamy!

-Frost the chocolate gluten free cake and build the layers up with frosting one by one.
-Add sprinkles if you like to the top.
+Frost the chocolate gluten-free cake, building up the layers with frosting one by one.
+If you like, add sprinkles to the top.

 I used Toll House Chocolate Curls that I found at my local grocery store to top the cake.
 If you want to make your own chocolate shavings or curls, this easy tutorial on how to make chocolate shavings is easy to follow.

-If you want more chocolate, try these moist Gluten Free Chocolate Brownies.
+If you want to bake more chocolate recipes, try these moist Gluten-Free Chocolate Brownies.
 Need a quick chocolate cake recipe but don’t want to bake?
-Try this Gluten Free Chocolate Mug Cake recipe!
+Try this Gluten-Free Chocolate Mug Cake recipe!

 A piece of chocolate plate standing up tall on a plate.

-I wrote up my Gluten Free Baking Tips and a great Gluten Free Cake Troubleshooting Guide to help you perfect your baking.
+I wrote up my Gluten-Free Baking Tips and a great Gluten-Free Cake Troubleshooting Guide to help you perfect your gluten-free baking.

 A whole chocolate frosted cake on a white plate.